 Enhancement programs make information more visible.

 - Histogram equalization-Redistributes the intensities of the image of the entire range of possible intensities (usually 256 gray-scale levels).

-- Unsharp masking-Subtracts smoothed image from the original image
+- Unsharp masking-Subtracts smoothed image from the original image to emphasize intensity changes.

 Convolution programs are 3-by-3 masks operating on pixel neighborhoods.

 - Highpass filter-Emphasizes regions with rapid intensity changes.

 - Lowpass filter-Smoothes images, blurs regions with rapid changes.